MCamp859/hello-world/ITM-README.md

 2. Follow the Docker instructions to [Install Docker engine](https://docs.docker.com/engine/install/ubuntu/#install-docker-engine).

-3.  ***OPTIONAL*** If you are running behind a proxy, follow the Docker instructions to [configure Docker to use a proxy server](https://docs.docker.com/engine/install/ubuntu/#install-docker-engine) and the [HTTP/HTTPS proxy section](https://docs.docker.com/config/daemon/systemd/#httphttps-proxy).
+3.  **(OPTIONAL)** If you are running behind a proxy, follow the Docker instructions to [configure Docker to use a proxy server](https://docs.docker.com/network/proxy/) and [Docker daemon HTTP/HTTPS proxy](https://docs.docker.com/config/daemon/systemd/#httphttps-proxy).

 4. Follow the Docker instructions to [Manage Docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/).